RaviBar/RaviBar/README.md

 ![](https://camo.githubusercontent.com/992babdffd8c74a1502de375fbdf7e4d54773242/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f53576f536b4e36447854737a71494b4571762f67697068792e676966)

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="45" /> About Me:
 - 🏦 I am pursuing my Bachelors in Computer Science & Engineering.
-I have a passion for problem-solving and pioneering first-principle thinking, driven by purpose, with a strong foundation in Javascript, Nodejs, MongoDB, React, Nextjs, AWS, etc. I've led diverse tech teams covering Frontend, Backend, Machine Learning, and DevOps and building scalable products from scratch with the commitment to making a positive impact through technology.
+I am passionate about problem-solving and pioneering first-principle thinking, driven by purpose, with a strong foundation in MERN, TypeScript, and Next.js.
+I've worked with various tech covering Frontend, Backend, and DevOps and building scalable products from scratch with the commitment to making a positive impact through technology.
-- 🧑‍💻 I'm an explorer of new tech, an avid learner, and a problem-solver at heart.
-You'll find me watching tech-related YouTube videos when I'm not in code, fueling my curiosity.
+- 🧑‍💻 I'm an explorer of new tech and a problem-solver.
+When I'm not in code, you'll find me watching tech-related YouTube videos.

 - 🛠 &nbsp; I’m currently working with Next.js, JS, TS, AWS, etc.
 - 🚀 &nbsp; I also have a knack for competitive coding and Open Source.
 - 👾 &nbsp;  I love playing chess ♟.
-So if you are up for a game send me a request at RaviBar.
+So if you are up for a game send me a request at [RaviBar](https://www.chess.com/member/ravibar).
 - 📫 &nbsp; You can reach me at ravibaraskar108@gmail.com
 - 🍕 &nbsp; Meetups & Tech Events & Hackathons.
 ### Languages/Frameworks/Tools: